woshidandan/ITU-Standard-for-IAA/README.md

 # ITU-Standard-for-IAA
-The first international standard for image aesthetics assessment metadata. 首个面向图像美学评估元数据的国际标准.
+After three years of discussion and revision, the first international standard on image aesthetics assessment metadata, which I spearheaded, has been published. 经过三年的讨论和修改，由我主持的首个关于图像美学评估元数据的国际标准发布.

 # Summary
 Sometimes, you may want to take a nice photo, but before that, we need to know what is the key to the beauty of the image.
 In fact, with the development of the market economy, and the improvement of people's spiritual and cultural needs, our mobile terminal manufacturers not only need to provide better device to take photos, but also need to know whether the image cat to most users' preference.
 There are already many objective evaluation standards to help us select an excellent mobile terminal device, but an excellent device may not be able to take beautiful photos.
 For applications in which images are ultimately to be viewed by human beings, the only “correct” method of quantifying visual image aesthetics, is through subjective evaluation.
 However, the relevant standards on subjective evaluation of images in mobile terminal are still blank.